 GI diseases: During acute episodes of Crohn disease or ulcerative colitis.

-Hematologic disorders: Acquired (autoimmune) hemolytic anemia; congenital (erythroid) hypoplastic anemia (Diamond-Blackfan anemia); erythroblastopenia (RBC anemia); idiopathic thrombocytopenic purpura, pure red cell aplasia; secondary thrombocytopenia.
+Hematologic disorders: Acquired (autoimmune) hemolytic anemia; congenital (erythroid) hypoplastic anemia (Diamond-Blackfan anemia); erythroblastopenia (RBC anemia); immune thrombocytopenia (formerly known as idiopathic thrombocytopenic purpura), pure red cell aplasia; secondary thrombocytopenia.

 Neoplastic diseases: Treatment of acute leukemia and aggressive lymphomas.